Hammel, Wisconsin: History

 A map from 1900 shows lots of settlement activity, particularly in the east.
 Some sort of roads followed the course of parts of modern County E along the east edge of the town.
 A predecessor of modern Perkinstown Avenue spanned the whole township, with short side-roads branching off to north and south.
 Along it were scattered settlers, three rural schools, and two sawmills.
 Another road followed the eastern two miles of modern Center Avenue.
 It too had scattered settlers and a rural school.
 Another road followed the course of modern Highway 64 and Sawyer Avenue across most of the town, with many settlers and two rural schools.
 Another followed the course of modern County O, with scattered settlers.
 Parts of the town, particularly in the west, were still largely unsettled, still mostly in large blocks owned by logging companies like Sawyer & Austin and the Holways.
 Sawyer's log-driving dam on the Black River was marked at the west edge of the town.
 The Wisconsin Central Railroad still owned portions of the odd-numbered sections.
 The railroad had been given most of the odd-numbered sections for 18 miles on both sides of its line through Medford to finance building that railroad line up through the wilderness.
 By 1900 it had sold most of its land in Hammel, but still held some chunks.

 A village of Murat was platted around Lake Esadore.
 The map shows a hotel and "hall" about where the High View Inn now is, and a school out west of Mud Lake.
 One of the two sawmills stood where the outlet of Esadore crosses Perkinstown Avenue.
 It was in operation by 1900 and closed after burning in 1903.

 The 1911 plat map shows little change from 1900.
 The roads had reached farther and more settlers had filled in along them in the east.
 The far west was still mostly in large blocks, with some changes of ownership and few settlers.

 In 1933 parts of the northwest quarter of Hammel were designated part of the Chequamegon National Forest.

+Lake Esadore lies behind the High View.